DUNE/dune-tms/docs/width_scan.md

 Available filters are `muon`, `primary`, `tms-touch`, `tms-start`, `tms-end`, `ndlar-start`, `ndlar-touch`, and `ndlar-end`.
 Start/end filters use actual `BirthPosition`/`DeathPosition` and the configured fiducial boxes; touch uses the existing trajectory-derived touch branch.
+Candidate truth labels are `GetPrimaryId()` ancestry labels, so the scan always evaluates filters on that primary ancestor; selecting an arbitrary secondary would otherwise never match the leading truth particle of a candidate.
+Consequently `primary` is a self-documenting no-op in these stage tables.

 Truth summaries de-duplicate repeated copies of an identical reconstructed hit (view, plane, bar, energy, time) before adding its truth-energy shares.
 This